 Catalog course ENGL 113 consists of multiple topics of focus that vary each semester.
 Current and/or forthcoming descriptions are listed below.
-To see course details, including dates, times and professors, please use the Registrar’s course scheduler.
+To see course details, including dates, times and professors, please use the Registrar’s course schedule.

-English 113 Section Descriptions — Fall 2017
+English 113 Section Descriptions — Spring 2018

-ENGL 113.05 and 113.06 The Will to Survive
+ENGL 113.03 and 13 The Will to Survive

 After all, isn’t that what life is all about anyway — surviving?
 To what extent do human beings fight to survive?
 To what lengths and extremes will we go to cling to life?
 What is the limit of our hanging on?